coyotegrey/token-action-hud-smt/README.md

 ## Features

 - Make rolls directly from the HUD instead of opening your character sheet.
-- Display the details for abilities, talents, powers, and gear in chat.
+- Display the details for stats, features, and gear in chat.
-- Toggle conditions on and off.
+- Toggle statuses on and off.
 - Equip or unequip gear.
 - Move the HUD and choose to expand the menus up or down.
 - Unlock the HUD to customize layout and groups per user, and actions per actor.